Attending a BC Virtual Visit Appointment

 B) When you speak, you see a green line lighting up.

-C) Your connection is stable if you see a green check mark next to the connectivity test after a few moments.
+C) Your connection is stable if you see a green check mark at the top of the page after a few moments.

 myvirtualvisit-audio-video-successful-connection.JPG